Michael Edmonds is a writer and public historian living in Madison, Wisconsin.

 Books (click cover image for more information)

 His work has won national awards from the American Folklore Society, the American Association for State and Local History, and the American Library Association.
-He’s currently working on First Principles, a memoir that focuses on barely conscious assumptions about the world and how they came down through the centuries to lodge in his mind.
+He’s currently working on a memoir that focuses on barely conscious assumptions about the world and how they came down through the centuries to lodge in his mind.

 Selected Articles and Essays (more information)